ahdinosaur/inu-engine/README.md

 )
 ```

-for a full example of composing multiple apps together, see [source](./examples/index.js) and [demo](https://ahdinosaur.github.io/inu).
+for a full example of composing multiple engines together, see [source](./examples/index.js) and [demo](https://ahdinosaur.github.io/inu-engine).

 ## concepts